Angelin01/jenkins-pods-as-agents-tutorial/super-report-printer/README.md

-# jenkins-pods-as-agents-tutorial
+# Super Report Printer
-Jenkins Pods as Agents Tutorial Sample Project

 This application prints a report on our metrics to show how amazing we are!

+It uses some Python to generate the report and then Node to print it!

 ## Requirements:

 Python >= 3.7
 Node >= 16

 ## Report